KappaSigmaMu/kappasigmamu.github.io/README.md

 ```
 python3 download.py <ipfs_hash> <download_path>
 ```
-- Full job - takes a new image, renames and optimizes it, uploads the new folder to Pinata and pins it.
+- Full job - takes a new image, renames and optimizes it, uploads the new folder to Pinata and pins it, and finally unpins the old folder.
 The optional param `force` let's you overwrite an image that already exists.
 ```
 python3 job.py <image_path> <member_hash> [optional=force]
 ```